superhac/vpinfe/README.md

 joyexit = 8

 [VPSdb]
-last = 1743949925654
+last = 1747318256399
 ```

 ## Building the metadata using VPS and the VPX parser
-There's a new CLI argument called --buildmeta that allows you to generate a meta.ini file in each table directory.
+There's a CLI argument called --buildmeta that allows you to generate a meta.ini file in each table directory.
 When you run this option, the following process occurs:

-### Virtual Pinball Spreadsheet (VPS) Integration
+* ### Virtual Pinball Spreadsheet (VPS) Integration

 If you don't already have a copy of the VPSdb or if a newer version is available, it will be downloaded to your machine.
 Using the VPSdb, VPinFE will attempt to match table folders to a VPSdb ID.
 If you follow the standard naming convention—"TABLE_NAME (MANUFACTURER YEAR)"—the accuracy will be high.
 However, the system also employs a similarity ratio, requiring an 80% match for association.
 Once a match is found, metadata such as table type, theme, and other relevant details will be retrieved from the VPSdb.

+* ### Download Media Images from VPinMediaDB
+It will also find table,bg, dmd and wheel images for each table and put them in your table directory from [VPinMediaDB](https://github.com/superhac/vpinmediadb)

-### VPX File Parser
+* ### VPX File Parser

 The .vpx file will be hashed, along with any contained .vbs files.
 Additional key metadata will be extracted, including the ROM name, version, and other noteworthy details.